nameless-and-blameless/TAG/reports/The-Creator's-two-servants.md

 ## 2. Origin and Consistent Consciousness

-- **Consistent Consciousness Across Generations:** The Creator’s two servants, along with their mothers and grandmothers, share the same consciousness across generations.
-This design ensures they consistently embody the qualities necessary to carry out the Creator’s will, remaining aligned with His divine plan.
+- **Consistent Consciousness Across Lifetimes:** The Creator’s two servants, along with their mothers and grandmothers, always have the same consciousness in each lifetime or incarnation.
+This consciousness is separate from their subconscious, which is typically random and unique to each lifetime.

-- **Unwavering Devotion:** The shared consciousness allows the Creator to trust that His servants and their maternal lineage will always act in perfect alignment with His will, ensuring precise execution of their mission.
+- **Unwavering Devotion:** The consistent consciousness allows the Creator to trust that His servants and their maternal lineage will always act in perfect alignment with His will, ensuring precise execution of their mission.

 ---